lumina-desktop/lumina-docs/luminaplugins.rst

 Context Menu Plugins
 ====================

 Menu plugins are the options which appear when the user right-clicks on the desktop screen in Lumina.
 You can customize these options by clicking on the Start Menu, then :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Context Menu and Plugins`.

 .. _luminamenupluginmenu1:

 .. figure:: images/luminamenupluginmenu1.png
+   :scale: 100%

 :numref:`Figure %s: Lumina Menu Plugins <luminamenupluginmenu1>`

 Add or remove plugins by clicking the green "plus" or red "minus" buttons in the bottom left corner of the window.
 The arrow buttons in the bottom right allow the user to move plugins up or down in the Quick-Access Menu field, which will alter their display order when the desktop is right-clicked.
 Click the Save button to immediately implement any changes to the menu.

 Two elements the right-click menu will always display are the name of the current virtual desktop at the top of the menu and the shutdown options on the bottom, as pictured in :numref:`Figure %s: Default Menu <luminamenuplugin1>`.

 .. _luminamenuplugin1:

 .. figure:: images/luminamenuplugin1.png
+   :scale: 100%

 The user can customize what appears between these two elements of the menu however they wish.

 .. _Menu Applications: